 - Provide technical expertise in Geographic Information Systems (GIS) technology to clients or users.

-GIS Scientists with little to no experience tend to make between $45320 and $64550 while the more experienced ones make over $108510 per year.
+GIS Scientists with little to no experience tend to make between $47350 and $66410 while the more experienced ones can earn over $117070 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A GIS Scientist is to move to a higher paying state like DC.
-Right now, the highest paying states for GIS Scientists are DC, MD, VA, CT and CA.
+One of the easiest ways to increase your salary as a Geospatial Information Scientist and Technologist is to move to a higher paying state like DC.
+Right now, the highest paying states for GIS Scientists are DC, MD, NH, VA and CA.

-3 other factors that can increase your salary as A GIS Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Geospatial Information Scientist and Technologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other GIS Scientists what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other GIS Scientists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons